 The next steps will be the same as adding files from a Studio Project.
 You’ll get an email straight to your inbox about files being processed and then another email when they’re ready for review.
 Review the files and publish them to the Bluebeam Drawings project.

 Step 3 – Invite viewers and project members

 Invite the people that need to be able to view the files in Bluebeam Drawings.
 If you have a Bluebeam Studio Project that you brought files over from, the people invited into that are automatically able to see the files in the Bluebeam Drawings project.
 To project partners directly from the Bluebeam Drawings project, click the gear icon in the upper left.

 After you click on Settings, you’ll see an Invite button in the upper right.

 In the next dialog, click ADD and enter the email address of the person you want to invite.
-You also have the option to include a custom message to the invitees.
-To control user permissions, click on the Project Settings tab (image above).
+You also have the option to include a custom message to the invitees and to control user permissions, click on the Project Settings tab (image above).

-To gain access from a mobile device, be sure to download the Bluebeam Drawings app, not the Revu app.
+To gain access from a mobile device, be sure to download the Bluebeam Drawings web app, not the Revu app.
 Now your drawings can viewed in the field, the airport, the bus, etc.

 There are your 3 Easy steps to get started with Bluebeam Drawings!

 Questions about Bluebeam Drawings, Bluebeam Revu, or Bluebeam Training?
 It’s what we do.
 Let’s talk.
 844-307-4507, or leave a message in the comment field below.